zenhack/mule/doc/typesystem/overview.md

 Note that we do not allow polymorphic recursion; recursive types are required to be of kind `type`.

+# Modules

+Mule has functionality equivalent to ML modules, but unifies the module system and the core language.
+Mule's type system is close to system F-omega in power, and the semantics of "modules" are inspired by the [F-ing modules][5] work in the literature, though they differ in detail.
+[later work][6] by the same authors discussed combining the module and core languages, but our approach to this is somewhat different.

+Very briefly:

+* Mule records are based on row polymorphism, discussed further in a section below.
+* A module with an abstract type t, like:

+    {
+        , type t
+        , x : t
+        , f : t -> t
+    }

+  is equivalent to:

+    exist a. {
+        , type t = a
+        , x : a
+        , f : a -> a
+    }

+* Transparent types are essentially passing around "witness" values, which act as a hint to the type checker but do not exist at run time.
+* "functors" are functions, universally quantified over the opaque types in their arguments, and existentially quantified in the opaque types of their results. so the type:

+    (m : { type t, x : t }) -> { type u, y : m.t }

+  is equivalent to:

+    all a. { type t = a, x : a } -> exist b. { type u = b, y : a }

 # Rows

 Mule has row-polymorphic records and sums.
 They are based on [this